anilkunwar/dendrites_pfm_vae/README.md

 # Phase Field Method

+A binary two-phase phase-field model including an electrochemical reaction has been implemented.
 (The description of the codes related to phase field method will be provided here)

 # Generative Machine Learning (Dual-branch VAE)